Mrquinze/Goorgle/README.md

 radius (`Capsule`) lean into Android 16 / Material 3 Expressive's fully-rounded, high-contrast search bar look, recolored sky blue per request instead of the stock light gray/white fill.

+Built with Claude Code assistant.
+Therefore, the app is free to use and will be, forever.